-Based on steelhead surveys and observations described in the environmental baseline section, NMFS concludes non-lethal take of no more than 150 juvenile steelhead will be captured and relocated each construction season as a result of gravel-pad placement within the action area (no more than 300 juveniles over two seasons), with a potential lethal take of no more than 8 out of the 150 (no more than 16 juveniles over two construction seasons), thus the risk of mortality is low.
+Based on steelhead surveys and observations described in the environmental baseline section, NMFS concludes non-lethal take of no more than 50 juvenile steelhead that may be captured and relocated each construction season as a result of gravel pad placement within the action area (no more than 100 juveniles over two seasons), with a potential lethal take of no more than 5 out of the 50 (total of 10 of the 100 individuals), thus the risk of mortality is low.
+Any juvenile steelhead present in the action area likely make up a small proportion of the SCCC DPS of steelhead.

 Overall, the impacts to critical habitat are expected to be temporary and not translate into a reduction in the functional value of the habitat in the long term.
-The replanted areas are expected to create a functional riparian zone that provides cover for steelhead within the action area of Toro Creek.
-Additionally, the MMP will provide sufficient mitigation and enhancement of sensitive habitats to mitigate for permanent loss due to the proposed action.
+The replanted areas are expected to create a functional riparian zone that provides cover for steelhead within the action area of Old